![]() deutsches Glossar |

 SHUNTING SIGNAL, SHUNT SIGNAL

-A fixed signal that is used to authorize shunting movements.
-This term
+A signal that is used to authorise shunting movements.

 SHUNTING UNIT

-An engine with or without cars that is authorized to run as a shunting movement.
-This term is used by
+An locomotive with or without other vehicles that is authorised to run as a shunting movement.

 SHUNT ROUTE